brziv/Obsidian-Vault/Emergent Notes/Veritasium.md

 🔗 [Watch on YouTube](https://www.youtube.com/watch?v=8lhxIOAfDss)
 🧠 **Subfield:** Algorithms
 📝 **Summary:**
-Covers Euclid’s algorithm for computing the greatest common divisor (GCD), laying the groundwork for modern algorithmic thought and recursion.
+Covers Fourier Transform and its variants for breaking complex functions into sum of smaller wave functions, laying the groundwork for modern algorithmic thought and recursion.
 ⏱️ **Timestamps:** 0:30–1:20, 3:00–4:10

 ---